matheusinit/delivery-api-springboot/README.md

  - [Spring Boot](https://spring.io/guides/gs/spring-boot/)
  - [What are microservices?](https://microservices.io/index.html)
- - Book: Microservice Patterns: With Examples in Java
+ - :book: Microservice Patterns: With Examples in Java

  Built with :heart: by matheusinit